 had vicious looking monkeys on leads, but quite an experience anyway.
 After

 leaving Sydney it was on to Auckland, New Zealand-one of my favourite ports

 which still brings back great memories.
 I have always been interested in rock

 music and I used to listen to the radio in most ports, during one trip I decided

 to record an audio tape of one of the stations to listen to in my cabin, to

 this day I still have that tape and listen to it on a regular basis.
 The station

 was called "Hauraki" and it still exists today.
 Thanks to the internet and an

-ex-passenger I now know the history of the station and even what the disc jockey
+ex-passenger I now know the history of the station that he was broadcasting from.

 the Pacific ocean to Acapulco, Mexico where most people would spend far too